KhaledKorfali2/prayer_tracker_app/README.md

 ## Tech/Framework used
-- This app was created using the Flutter extension in Andriod Studio.
+- This app was created using the Flutter extension in Android Studio.
 The primary language used was dart.
-- The app was created with only andriod products in mind and as such was developed and tested using the Google Pixel 3A emulator provided in Android Studio.
+- The app was created with only android products in mind and as such was developed and tested using the Google Pixel 3A emulator provided in Android Studio.
-External libriaries and dependencies:
+External libraries and dependencies:
-- SharedPreferences for data managment
+- SharedPreferences for data management
 - Cupertino Icons for app icon
 - Synchronized for enforcing app initialization order/process